mkdocs/mkdocs/docs/dev-guide/translating-themes.md

 ## Localization tooling prerequisites

-Theme localization uses the [babel][babel] project to handle theme localization files generation and compilation.
-We worked on wrapping its usage through `setup.py` commands as described below to make updating and contributing translations easy.
+Theme localization makes use of the [babel][babel] project for generation and compilation of localization files.
+Custom commands are available from the MkDocs' `setup.py` script as described below to assist with the process of updating and contributing translations.
+You will need to be working from the git working tree on your local machine to make use of the helper scripts.

+See the [Contributing Guide] for direction on how to [Install for Development] and [Submit a Pull Request].
+The instructions in this document assume that you are working from a properly configured development environment.

 !!! note
     Translation locales follow the [ISO-639-1](https://en.wikipedia.org/wiki/ISO_639-1)